parthpatel2019/parthpatel2019.github.io/README.md

 ## Some other things about me

 1. My love for music
-  - I love to play the piano and the guitar
+  - My two favorite instruments to play are the piano and the guitar!
 2. I love to play sports
-  - I love to play football and basketball and watch soccer and hockey
+  - I love to play football and basketball and watch soccer and hockey!
 3. I love to travel and explore new places while tasting new food!
   - I have been to over 6 countries and hope to visit more once it is safe to do so!